AnimMouse/setup-rclone/README.md

 ```

 ### Plain text Rclone config
 You can disable Base64 so that you can input config file in plain text.
-This will allow you to place config file directly on YAML or get the config file from outputs.
+This allows you to place the config file directly on YAML or get the config file from outputs.

 ```yaml
 steps: